In today’s crazy world, more and more vendors are seeing customers that want to cancel annual or longer contracts.

-The simple answer “of course” in that yearly contracts can’t be cancelled — per se.
+The simple answer “of course” is that yearly contracts can’t be canceled — per se.
 That’s the whole point of whatever explicit or implicit discount you give for doing a yearly contract (vs. monthly or quarterly).
-And the language likely will plainly say the contract cannot be cancelled.
+And the language likely will plainly say the contract cannot be canceled.

-But … it’s just one contract.
+But … it’s just a contract.
 So a few qualifiers:

 - They may come back.
 Make sure they want to.
-Why are they cancelling?
+Why are they canceling?
 Think long.
 They may come back, or at least, refer a colleague or friend to your app.
 Make the exit process as positive as the entrance process.
 Thank them for being a customer, for however long.
 For taking a chance on you.

 - It’s either your fault, or the economy’s fault.
 It’s not their fault.
 Remember, any customer that cancels, cancels either because of the economy (now), or because you didn’t deliver enough value.
-If you did, they’d still be a customer.
+If neither was the case, they’d still be a customer.
 It’s not their fault.
 It’s not us-vs-them.
 Don’t let it become them.

-- But — there’s no need to refund any cash, 95%+ of the time.
+- There’s no need to refund any cash, 95%+ of the time.
 Some customers may want their money back, if they cancel say 6 months into a 12 month contract.
-Usually, a polite Sorry But Per Terms of Contract You Prepaid for a Discount is enough unless you truly did not deliver the service promised.
-If you didn’t — return the pro-rated cash.
+Usually, a polite We Are Very Sorry But Per Terms of Contract You Prepaid for a Discount is enough if you are still able to provide the service.

 Until you are large enough that cash doesn’t matter, annual and multi-year contracts really only matter if they are cash up-front contracts.
 If you don’t have the cash, and they want out, they get out.
 One way or another.
 So you might as well leave on good terms.